Get our FREE Guide: 21 Days to a Better Financial Life!

 The best way to do this is to track your spending to understand where your money is going.
 And this is what a budget can help you do.

 Start by getting a budgeting app like You Need a Budget or Tiller Money and then create room in your budget for your student loans.
 In other words, take your income, subtract off your student loan payment, and then figure out how to live on what’s leftover.
+This ASF guide on how to create your post-college budget can help!

 3. Cut Expenses